Roosevelt Corollary: Dominican Republic

 U.S. intervention in the Dominican Republic is generally seen as the first true use of the Roosevelt Corollary.
-The case arose due to the San Domingo Improvement Company (SDIC), a New York company, taking over the Dominican Republic’s finances in 1893.
-This brought the interests of the U.S. and Dominican Republic closer together and so, when in 1897 the SDIC defaulted on its payments to European bondholders, the Dominican Republic fell into economic disaster, leading to the U.S. calling for arbitration on the case.
-The arbitration established a payment schedule from the Dominican to the SDIC, with the U.S. being able to collect the money from the Dominican Republic for the SDIC if it failed to pay, thereby expanding U.S. interests in the Dominican even further.
-The U.S. did end up having to become involved in debt collection from the Dominican Republic when they defaulted on payments and European powers threatened to intervene should the U.S. not.
+The case arose due to the San Domingo Improvement Company (SDIC), a New York company, taking over the Dominican Republic's finances in 1893.
+This brought the interests of the U.S. and Dominican Republic closer together, and so when in 1897, the SDIC defaulted on its payments to European bondholders, the Dominican Republic fell into economic disaster, leading to the U.S. calling for arbitration on the case.
+The arbitration established a payment schedule from the Dominican Republic to the SDIC, with the U.S. being able to collect the money from the Dominican Republic for the SDIC if it failed to pay, thereby expanding U.S. interests in the Dominican even further.
+The U.S. did end up having to become involved in debt collection from the Dominican Republic when they defaulted on payments and European powers threatened to intervene.
 In 1905, the U.S. sent in warships and demanded the customs house be turned over to U.S. negotiators, who used proceeds to pay foreign creditors.

-The case exemplifies the power that the U.S. were able to exert in the Americas as a result of the Roosevelt Corollary, with them taking action to prevent European powers becoming involved in debt collection via their usual methods, such as blockades.
-It gave the U.S. an advantage as they were able to control the internal situations of countries, including the Dominican Republic, to their benefit, even if this meant European powers waiting longer for their repayments.
+The case exemplifies the power that the U.S. was able to exert in the Americas as a result of the Roosevelt Corollary, with the U.S. taking action to prevent European powers becoming involved in debt collection via their usual methods, such as blockades.
+It gave the U.S. an advantage through which it was able to control the internal situations of countries, including the Dominican Republic, to its benefit, even if this meant European powers waited longer for their repayments.
 This model—in which U.S. advisors worked to stabilize Latin American nations through temporary protectorates, staving off European action—became known as "dollar diplomacy".
 The Dominican experiment, like most other "dollar diplomacy" arrangements, proved temporary and untenable, and the United States launched a larger military intervention in 1916 that lasted to 1924.